 What I'm Talkin' Bout

 Womanhood.
+Blackness.
 Parenting.
 Location Independence.
-Aha Moments.
+Pain.
 Acquiescence.
 Spiritual Entrepreneurship.
-Touch-feely Shit.
+Touchy-feely Shit.

-- Itiel McVay on Post 36: 40 Posts About Self-Expression
+- Akilah S. Richards on Post 19: 40 Posts About Self-Expression

 By avoiding the topics of body awareness and sexuality, we set our girls up to be ill-equipped to manage their emotions and to confidently express whatever they need to feel both comfortable around and respected by their peers.